How does this medication work? What will it do for me?

 Breast-feeding: It is not known if eltrombopag passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between eltrombopag and any of the following: